Homes For Sale

 - People often refer to NFW as Keller.
 That's because the 76244 zip code used to be a Keller zip (and is still served by the Keller post office).
 The actual border between the cities follows Highway 377 except for a tiny portion of 2 or 3 neighborhoods between 1709 and Wall Price-Keller Rd.

 - North Fort Worth spans both Tarrant and Denton Counties.
-Denton County taxes are lower then Tarrant County.
+Denton County taxes are a bit lower than Tarrant County.

 Things We Love About North Ft.
 Worth